jessicaanhel/analytics-dashboard/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+3. The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Available Scripts

 ### `frontend/npm test`